Welcome to St. Lukes!

 The Rev. Mark Witte is the curate (think: associate rector) and Tarleton campus missioner for St. Luke's.

-Deacon Mark was born and raised in Dallas on a steady diet of marbled brisket and Tex-Mex.
+Father Mark was born and raised in Dallas.
 Following his father, he earned his degree from the McCombs School of Business at the University of Texas at Austin.
 It was there, through the campus ministry, that he found the Episcopal Church in 2017 and began discerning a call to ordained ministry.
 During and after college, he worked in investment management at Merrill Lynch.
+He then spent two years living in an Episcopal Benedictine monastery in Omaha.

 Duncan McMahan